karthik-s-k/FeedbackSystem/README.md

 # FeedbackSystem

 Overview of the Feedback System:
+An application to send emails to users to collect their feedback and show it in one place.

+Heroku deployed application link: https://enigmatic-temple-84045.herokuapp.com/

+Workflow:

 * User signs up via Google OAuth (Express server + MongoDB + PassportJS)
 * User pays for email credits via stripe (Stripe + MongoDB)